-- If a team has less than 9 players, one or more player(s) who have already been dismissed may bat a second time to make up the 9 batters.
+- If a team has less than 8 players, one or more player(s) who have already been dismissed may bat a second time to make up the 8 batters.
 The additional batter(s) are selected by the least number of balls faced.
 Any batter who is retired returns to bat before the additional batters.
-The runs scored by the additional batters count towards the final team score. - By mutual agreement, a side with less than 9 players may utilise players from the opposition team to help field.
-Teams are encouraged to make this offer. - If a team has more than 9 players, only 9 may field at any one time.
-All players can participate by bowling and batting but the team score concludes when the 9th wicket is taken, if playing a team with 9 (see next bullet). - If both teams have additional players, e.g. each has 10 players, by mutual agreement all players can bat but only 9 players may field at a given time.
+The runs scored by the additional batters count towards the final team score. - By mutual agreement, a side with less than 8 players may utilise players from the opposition team to help field.
+Teams are encouraged to make this offer. - If a team has more than 8 players, only 8 may field at any one time.
+All players can participate by bowling and batting but the team score concludes when the 8th wicket is taken, if playing a team with 8 (see next bullet). - If both teams have additional players, e.g. each has 9 players, by mutual agreement all players can bat and all 9 players may field at a given time BUT NO MORE THAN 9.
 All players can participate by bowling.
 The innings then stops when the 9th wicket is taken, provided both teams are playing with the same number. - Where teams have more than 9 players the restriction on fielding number is to ensure the batters have a reasonable opportunity to score runs.